fordjes/sdn-labs/mininet/04_wireshark.md

   ![Alta3 Research Wireshark Openflow Details](https://alta3.com/labs/images/alta3_sdn_wireshark_openflow01.png)

-0. and answer the following questions:
+0. Answer the following questions based off of this first OpenFlow capture:

   - **Q1: What is the first message in your OpenFlow capture?**
     - A1: OFPT_HELLO